studio-asd/go-example/docs/ledger-and-wallet-product.md

-# Ledger & Wallet
+# Ledger & Wallet, The Product

 > This is not a Production ready software and not intended to be used outside of the go-example project.
 This project is intended to give an example of how to do programming in Go.
+This document will explain the product point of view and how we leverage technology to solve some problems.
+For technical document, please look at [here](ledger-and-wallet-tech.md).

 The go-example project provides a project sample for two different domains, `ledger` and `wallet`.
 The `wallet` domain is specifically designed in the scope of `e-wallet` application.
 The name of `ledger` is coming from [accounting ledger](https://en.wikipedia.org/wiki/Ledger).